phipsgabler/probability-ir/README.md

 A specific system can then define its own interpretation or even generate code out of this form.
 Everything is open to static or dynamic analysis.
 And an implemention might just accept a fragment of the general variant, e.g., free of stochastic control flow, or with restrictions the indexing of variable names.

 Note that there is within the representation no distinction of assumed and observed variables, as in Turing.
-This allows
+This gives more freedom in evaluation, without having to resort to things like the "Prior context" in DynamicPPL.

 ## Normal and tilde assignment